History of Martinique: French Revolution

 The French Revolution (1789) also affected Trinidad when Martiniquan planters and their slaves emigrated there and started to grow sugar and cocoa.
 Médéric Louis Élie Moreau de Saint-Méry, the deputy to the National Constituent Assembly for Martinique opposed representation for Free people of color.

 On 4 April 1792, the French Legislative Assembly extended citizenship to all men of color.
 Donatien-Marie-Joseph de Vimeur, vicomte de Rochambeau was sent to Martinique to apply this law.
 The Constituent Assembly of Martinique agreed to promulgate this law.
 However they refused to allow Rochambeau to disembark with his troops.
 In 1793 there was a small, unsuccessful slave rebellion in Saint Pierre.
 The French executed six of the ringleaders.
-On 4 February 1793, Louis-Francois Dubuc signed an accord in Whitehall, London, putting Martinique under British jurisdiction until the French Monarchy could be re-established.
-In doing so he forestalled the spread of the French Revolution to Martinique preventing the Republican regime in France.
+On 4 February 1793, Louis-Francois Dubuc signed the Whitehall Accord, putting Martinique under British jurisdiction until the French monarchy was reestablished.
+In doing so he forestalled the spread of the French Revolution to Martinique, preventing the Republican regime in France from acquiring control over the colony.
 Notably, the accord guaranteed all French colonists in Martinique the right to continue owning slaves.

 In 1794 the French Convention issued a decree abolished slavery.
 However, before the decree could be transmitted to Martinique and implemented, the British invaded the island and occupied it.
-A British force under Admiral Sir John Jervis and Lieutenant General Sir Charles Grey captured Fort Royal and Fort Saint Louis on 22 March and Fort Bourbon two days later.
+A British force under Admiral Sir John Jervis and Lieutenant-General Sir Charles Grey captured Fort Royal and Fort Saint Louis on 22 March and Fort Bourbon two days later.
 At that point all French resistance ceased.
 On 30 March 1794, the British occupation reinstated the ancien regime, including the French Monarchy's Supreme Council and the seneschal's courts of Trinité, Le Marin, and St Pierre.
 French Royalists regained possession of their properties and positions, including their slaves, and emancipation was forbidden by the Royalist authorities, who also promulgated an ordinance banning all gatherings of blacks or meetings by slaves, and forbade Carnival.